plinss/acmebot/README.rst

 Installation
 ============

-Requires Python 3.7+ and the OpenSSL support.
+Requires Python 3.8+ and OpenSSL support.

 On Debian Stretch and later::